 3. The Gluten-Free Diet

 This diet eliminates gluten, a protein found in wheat, rye, and barley, and is beneficial for those with food allergies like gluten sensitivities or celiac disease (an autoimmune disorder that leads to damage in the small intestine).
 An undiagnosed celiac disease may cause chronic inflammation, which damages the blood vessels in the brain and other parts of the body.
-Patients with celiac disease are at a minimal risk of stroke,
+Patients with celiac disease are at a minimal risk of stroke, so following this diet may help control digestive issues and reduce the risk of stroke.8

 Foods To Include